Executive Leadership Team

 Paul has over 12 years’ experience in aged care, community care and retirement living having served as General Manager and Group General Manager for in Queensland not-for-profit and for-profit organisations.
 Previously, Paul worked in Human Resource Management and Industrial Relations in NSW public hospitals then in QLD private hospital pharmacy services.
 He holds a Masters Degree in Human Resource Management & Industrial Relations, Certificate IV in Aged & Disability Services, is a former Qld State Councillor and Fellow of the Australian Human Resources Institute (AHRI); Graduate of GAICD, GAIST-adv and is an experienced Company Director.

-Merlin Kong has an eclectic background, including: Executive Director at Community Services #1, Executive Director at the ACT Property Council, and Policy Strategy Director and Senior Adviser to various MLAs in the ACT Legislative Assembly.
+Merlin is the head of innovAGEING – Australia’s innovation network for aged care services.
+He has previoiusly been Executive Director at Community Services #1, Executive Director at the ACT Property Council, and Policy Strategy Director and Senior Adviser to various MLAs in the ACT Legislative Assembly.

 Business Support Services